 - Super Powered Handguns: To protect from high-powered guns, level 3 bulletproof glass can be used.
 You can use such glasses to protect high-occupancy and high-risk buildings including government institutions.

 - Automatic Weapons or Assault Rifles: Level 4 to 8 bulletproof glass or B7 rank glass protect from deadly weapons such as assault rifles.
 Such glasses are used to protect embassies, military, and high-level government buildings.

 When was bulletproof glass invented?

 The history of bulletproof glass contains a lot of interesting stories.
 According to some resources, it was invented back in the 1600s.
 Prince Rupert’s Drops were teardrop-shaped pieces of glass.
 These items were named for the prince who brought the novelty to England.

 However, a slight blow to the narrow end shattered the entire piece immediately.
 It was very entertaining for people and they were very curious as well.
-Though they didn’t call it a bulletproof glass, it could be considered as the first bullet resistant glass.
+Though they didn’t call it bulletproof glass, it could be considered as the first bullet-resistant glass.